easy-software-ufal/catalog-test-smells/docs/source/Issues in test steps/Issues in setup/Oversharing On Setup.rst

 ^^^^^
 Definitions:

-* where every test sets up a lot of shared data which only some tests need
+* Where every test sets up a lot of shared data which only some tests need

 Code Example::